cmizony/game-server/README.md

 ## Usage

-There is currently no easy deployment and dependencies install, please ask for details.
+There is currently no easy deployment and dependencies install.
 Here are the main steps:

 * Set up frontend config for API base url
 * Create Backend Crontab